Why Your Law Firm's Marketing, Operations, and Business Development Must Talk to Each Other

 The integration imperative is simple: Your marketing efforts, operational processes, and business development activities must function as parts of a single, aligned strategy.

-Building a Unified Strategy Across Departments
+Building a Unified Strategy Across Your Law Firm's Departments

 Here's what integration looks like in practice: